 When writing every training session a coach should consider, “can my client express, recover, and adapt from this stimulus.”
 If training is too intense and a client can’t recover and adapt between sessions, they will enter an overtrained state, plateau, and even regress.

 When writing an exercise program it is easy to get lost in the ‘buzzwords’ (HIIT, intervals, supersets, etc.) and forget the basics.
 But the truth is most ‘buzzword fitness terms’ are short-term fixes that are ultimately ineffective.
-Learn the fundamentals of creating results-focused exercise programs and develop the skills you need to build and maintain a name for yourself as a coach with The Free 7-Day OPEX Coaching Course.
+Learn the fundamentals of creating results-focused exercise programs and develop the skills you need to build and maintain a name for yourself as a coach with our Programming: Principles course.